By Anna Sophie » Home Decor » Choosing The Right Color Palette For A Relaxing Bedroom - In Depth Guide + 15 Paint Colors For Your Bedroom

 Bright and airy bedroom styled with an all white palette, using a crisp paint color for the bedroom that enhances natural light.
 The soft upholstered bed, layered with neutral bedding and pillows, creates a cozy yet minimalist feel.
 Simple furniture, warm lighting, and a wave-inspired wall art piece complete the fresh and versatile design.

-An all-white bedroom feels fresh, bright and instantly calming.
+An all-white bedroom feels clean, bright and peaceful.

-I personally love the simplicity of white walls paired with layered textures like a chunky knit throw, soft bedding or a cozy wool rug.
+I like how simple it is, white walls with layered textures like a chunky throw, soft bedding and a wool rug.

 6. Dark Blue